What is an Official Plan Review?

 • the potential for intensification within the existing built-up area of the city.

-• and compares that supply with the projected growth in population, employment, and housing over the next 25 years.
+• and compares that supply with the projected growth in population, employment, and housing over the next 25 years or up to 30 years which represents the maximum permitted under the Provincial Planning Statement (PPS).

-Note: A 2021-2051 Growth Projections study, prepared by Watson and Associates, was approved by City Council in December 2022.
+NOTE: A 2021-2051 Growth Projections study, prepared by Watson and Associates, was approved by City Council in December 2022.
+The City has updated the Council-Approved Growth Projections for consistency with the 2024 Ministry of Finance’s population projections.

 The Land Needs Assessment evaluates need for all categories of land use, including: